Devlog: Groovematch (AI)

 An example of k-means clustering.
 Notice how there are four distinct groups of data, each of which have the same color, these are the clusters.
 For display purposes, I reduced the data to the two most 'important' features.

 One of the major aspects of k-means clustering is that when using it, you must specify in advance how many clusters you want to group the data into.
+This led me to also consider methods of clustering that automatically determine the cluster count, such as HDBSCAN2.
+They ran very poorly and generated too few clusters for my use case.

 The elbow curve for my k-means clustering model.
 The slope tapers around n=10, but I ended up using n=20 clusters where it was a bit flatter

 Overall, k-means training ran extremely fast - under half a second every time.
-Considering the training process would be run every time the user asked for recommendations, this was great to see.

 dataset_master.loc[